-Polaris Bank’s business priorities with regards to environmental, social and ethical issues are determined by the Board Governance, Nomination and Compensation Committee (BGNCC).
-The committee (through the Board, Risk Management Committee) also integrates the management and implementation of the Environmental and Social Risk Management policy into the Bank’s business decisions.
+The Board Finance and General Purposes Committee reviews and approves decisions that govern the environmental, social and economic policies within Polaris Bank, while all sustainability initiatives are executed by the Sustainability Department.
+In addition, the committee (through the Board, Audit, and Risk Management Committee) also incorporates the management and implementation of the Environmental and Social Risk Management policy into the Bank's business decisions.

 Polaris Bank admits that employees are extraordinary resources and therefore ensures a healthy and cheerful workforce whilst favourable welfare conditions with competitive benefits are in place to ensure staff retention.
 The drive has influenced the behaviour of the entire personnel which resulted to enhanced work performance.
 Based on the training policy of the Bank, all employees have a variety of capacity building initiatives to boost their distinct abilities.
 The Bank’s robust e-learning portal enhances its vision for continuous knowledge acquisition and professional development.